 Lesson Learned:

-File move = moving the file itself + updating all references.
+File movement = movement of the file itself + update of all references.
 Doing only one is pointless.

 What Happened:

-Although it was decided in S126 to “deprecate SparxCS Blog” and WP_CATEGORY_NAME_MAP was updated, I forgot to remove the hardcoded line in submit_stock_article.py at L881.
+Although we decided to “deprecate SparxCS Blog” in S126 and updated WP_CATEGORY_NAME_MAP, I forgot to remove the hardcoded line at L881 in submit_stock_article.py.
 As a result, AG continued to post to the deprecated category.

 Cause: